TimNN/cargo-lipo/README.md

 rustup target add x86_64-apple-ios
 ```

-**Note:** This should work on stable starting with the 1.8 release.

-Alternatively you can build a rust compiler with iOS support yourself.

 ## Troubleshooting

  Cargo fails with ``error: can't find crate for `std` ``: Your rust compiler most likely does not support cross-compiling to iOS.